 Our policy on the prevention and management of bullying is set out in a separate policy and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.

 17. Equalities and Racial Tolerance

-Within the School Prospectus there is a statement around "equalities/equal opportunities" which asserts that:
+Within the School Prospectus there is a statement around "equalities/equal opportunities".